-A file in Windows 10 may corrupt due to numerous reasons.
-It may file got corrupt due to virus and malicious third-party software.
+A file in Windows 11/10 may corrupt due to numerous reasons.
+It may file got corrupted due to viruses and malicious third-party software.
 It might you tried to modify the system file, and it got corrupt.
 You could not shut down your PC properly due to power failure, and the file may corrupt.
 The best way to fix a file is by repairing it.

-SFC and DISM file repair tools not only fix corrupt or missing files, but it can also help you resolve common Windows 10 issues and errors.
+SFC and DISM file repair tools not only fix corrupt or missing files but can also help you resolve common Windows 10 issues and errors.

-How to rebuild corrupt or missing files in Windows 10?
+How to rebuild corrupt or missing files in Windows 11 or 10?

 To fix the common errors of missing or corrupt files, perform the following steps:-

 Step 1.
 Open the command prompt with administrative privilege.

 To open the Command Prompt with elevated rights, click on the

 Step 3.
 In the Administrator Command Prompt window that opens, type the following command and then press

 DISM.exe /Online /Cleanup-image /Restorehealth